learn-co-students/nyc-mhtn-web-060418/10-intro-tdd/README.md

 - the sad path; behavior that we expect to break
 - extreme edge cases; things like bad inputs or system errors

-- As a class, let's write out some more test cases

 ```ruby
 # spec/is_palindrome_spec.rb